Bipul1895/Contacts-and-Permissions-App/README.md

 # Contacts-and-Permissions-App
-Asks user for permission to access contacts at run-time and dispays contacts list Asks users to access contacts list.
+Asks user for permission to access contacts at run-time and dispays contacts list.

+Asks users to access contacts list.
 If allowed, contact list is diplayed in a listview otherwise snackbar is displayed notifying the user.
 Snackbar has an action button which when clicked, opens an AlertDialog again asking for permission.